phuongnam7899/obsidian-vault/2- Source Material/Books/Dive into Design Pattern.md

 #### Problem
 ![[Pasted image 20241210093907.png]]
-- If many other parts of code coupled to `Truck` class and
+- If many other parts of code coupled to `Truck` class, it will be hard to add `Ship` into the app
+#### Solution
+- Replace direct object construction calls with calls to Factory method

 ### 2. Abstract Factory